-The history of the internationalization of China's universities was thoroughly reviewed by Hayhoe (1996) and Yang (2002, 2014).
+The history of internationalisation of China's universities was thoroughly reviewed by Hayhoe (1996) and Yang (2002, 2014).
 They explained that the modern Chinese higher education system was originally based on the Japanese model of higher education and subsequently influenced by the Soviet and American models.
 Although China's modern higher education system has been strongly influenced by Western and other imported models, it has developed considerably and made significant achievements over the last three to four decades.
 Today, aspects of the Chinese higher education system are exported to many other developing countries, with the input of substantial resources by the Chinese government.
-The exportation and thus internationalization of Chinese higher education, such as through the Confucius Institute, manifest China's soft power (Yang, 2012; Wu, 2019).
-Based on 17 university cases in Guangzhou, Yang (2002) elaborated on the various internationalization strategies deployed by universities. exchange.
-Chinese which include student and faculty curriculum internationalization, research collaboration, the arrangement of international conferences, cooperation agreements, and the establishment of transnational institutes.
+The exportation and thus internationalisation of Chinese higher education, such as through the Confucius Institute, manifest China's soft power (Yang, 2012; Wu, 2019).
+Based on 17 university cases in Guangzhou, Yang (2002) elaborated on the various internationalisation strategies deployed by Chinese universities, which include student and faculty exchange, curriculum internationalis-ation, research collaboration, the arrangement of international conferences, cooperation agreements and the establishment of transnational institutes.

-Studies have explored internationalization in Chinese higher education from several perspectives.
-First, some have explored the bilateral relationships formed between China and other countries in the process of internationalizing higher education, such as China's connections with the Association of Southeast Asian Nations (Welch, 2012), Singaporean universities (Welch, 2015), universities in the former Soviet Union, universities in Africa (Li, 2017) and Canadian universities (Hayhoe et al., 2016).
+Studies have explored internationalisation in Chinese higher education from several perspectives.
+First, some have explored the bilateral relationships formed between China and other countries in the process of internationalising higher education, such as China's connections with the Association of Southeast Asian Nations (Welch, 2012), Singaporean universities (Welch, 2015), universities in the former Soviet Union, univer-sities in Africa (Li, 2017) and Canadian universities (Hayhoe et al., 2016).
 Other studies in this category have examined various types of cross-border higher education collaboration (Huang, 2003; Mok & Xu, 2008; Yang, 2008).
-Wu (2019) emphasized the shift in China's higher education sector from importation to exportation and described its internationalization strategy as 'outward-oriented (p.
+Wu (2019) emphasised the shift in China's higher education sector from importation to exportation and descry-bed its internationalisation strategy as 'outward-oriented' (p.
 81-82).
-Current examples of this outward-oriented strategy are not difficult to find; they include the Confucius Institute, the provision of aid by higher education institutes to undeveloped areas, and the recruitment of international students to China's higher education sector.
-Second, studies have taken an institutional perspective on policy issues related to the internationalization of Chinese higher education, such as the use of English as the medium of instruction (Yang, 2002; Zhang 2018).
+Current examples of this outward-oriented strategy are not difficult to find; they include the Confucius Institute, the provision of aid by higher education institutes to undeveloped areas and the recruitment of international students to China's higher education sector.
+Second, studies have taken an institutional perspective on policy issues related to the internatio-nalisation of Chinese higher education, such as the use of English as the medium of instruction (Yang, 2002; Zhang 2018).
 Studies in the third category are the most prolific.
 They have focused on students' experiences, such as the global competency of undergraduate students at Chinese universities (Meng et al., 2017) and the experiences and cultural adaption of international students at Chinese universities (Li, 2015; Chiang, 2015; Ding, 2016).

-Internationalization has become a key policy for many research universities in China, and they have introduced several approaches to demonstrate their international engagements, such as transnational and exchange internationalization for students and academics, upgrading curricula, and collaborative research (Zha, 2019).
-For most research universities, internationalization was the main strategic tool to improve their visibility and reputation in globalized higher education as world-class universities.
-The government-led reform policies were the main drivers for internationalization in those institutions, although the detailed approach was different from those in HVE institutes.
-For example, the main goal of the internationalization of research universities was to recruit talented academics executing high-profile research and encourage them to be more engaged in world-class research activities (Altbach & Knight, 2007).
+Internationalisation has become a key policy for many research universities in China, and they have introduced several approaches to demonstrate their international engage-ment, such as transnational and exchange programmes for students and academics, upg-rading curricula, and Page 43 of 151 collaborative research (Zha, 2019).
+For most research universities, internationalisation was the main strategic tool to improve their visibility and reputation in globalised higher education as world-class universities.
+The government-led reform policies were the main drivers for internationalisation in those institutions, although the detailed approach was different from those in HVE institutes.
+For example, the main goal of the internationalisation of research universities was to recruit talented academics executing high-profile research and encourage them to be more engaged in world-class research activities (Altbach & Knight, 2007).
 Those policies were efficient to increase the rankings of Chinese research universities in a short period, as many league table indicators demonstrate (Allen, 2019).